 1.4.6 Job Retention

 The only activity under the job retention component is job retention.
-It is a qualifying activity that provides services for up to 90 days to participants who have secured employment.
-Both of the following must be true in order for an individual to participate in job retention:
+It is a qualifying activity that provides services for a minimum of 30 days and no more than 90 days to participants who have secured employment.